Skip to main content

 answer = response.choices[0].message.content

-step = Step(input=question, output=answer)
+step = Step(input=task.instruction, output=answer)

-trajectory = Trajectory(steps=[step], task=task.data)
+trajectory = Trajectory(steps=[step], output=answer)

 Evaluator